Eyewitness testimony: Memory conformity

-Short-term memory
+Short-term memory of identifier

-In the event of witnessing a crime, it happens so quickly one can be susceptible to being in a state of shock.
-Once the initial surprise wears off, an individual can be left wondering what just happened?
+In the event of witnessing a crime happening quickly, one can be susceptible to being in a state of shock.
+Once the initial surprise wears off, an individual can be left wondering what exactly happened.
 The problem with witnesses trying to recall such specific information is that short-term memory only keeps items in the brain for about 10 to 15 seconds.
 This means that if someone is not repeating everything they just witnessed over and over again to convert it over into their working or long-term memory, there is a good chance they can only remember the basic facts of the situation.
-Perceived or elapsed time can be altered during sudden or surprising events and influence eye witness testimony.
+Perceived or elapsed time can be altered during sudden or surprising events and influence eyewitness testimony.

 Age of witness

 Among children, suggestibility can be very high.
 Suggestibility is the term used when a witness accepts information after the actual event and incorporates it into the memory of the event itself.
 Children's developmental level (generally correlated with age) causes them to be more easily influenced by leading questions, misinformation, and other post-event details.
 Compared to older children, preschool-age children are more likely to fall victim to suggestions without the ability to focus solely on the facts of what happened.

+Research on childhood memory shows that false memories can appear very early in the remembering process.
+They do not only happen when someone forgets or is influenced by leading questions later on.
+Age makes a difference in how children handle this.
+Older children are often better at realizing when something they remember does not match what really took place.
+The process is called recollection rejection.
+It helps them tell apart real experiences from imagined ones.
+However, the younger children are more inclined to believe in the imagined details if it matches what they saw in terms of the general feeling it evokes.

+False impressions can start forming as children first take in and store information.
+When they focus on the main idea, or gist, they sometimes fill in missing parts in ways that seem to make sense.
+This can lead them to remember things that never actually happened.
+A review of developmental memory research found that this gist-based process appears in all age groups and can cause false recall even without misleading questions.
+These findings suggest that memory errors in children can arise naturally from how they process and understand events, not only from outside suggestion or later forgetting.

 In addition, a recent meta-analysis found that older adults (over age 65) tend to be more susceptible to memory distortion brought about by misleading post-event information, compared to young adults.